My Work

 American Express Unstaged

-So in 2010, before a live stream was mainstream, I helped co-found UNSTAGED, an industry-first, revolutionary live+digital music experience — bringing together breakthrough music artists, legendary directors, 1080 HD quality streaming and an unprecedented level of connectivity between artist and fan.
+Before live streamed music was mainstream, I helped co-found UNSTAGED, an industry-first, revolutionary live+digital music experience — bringing together breakthrough music artists breaking new music, legendary directors, 1080 HD quality streaming and an unprecedented level of connectivity between artist and fan.

-From choosing the cameras, to voting on song performances, to impacting the stage experience through socially-enabled creativity, millions of music fans could now “be there, together” from anywhere - and be the first to hear the latest album release.
+From choosing the cameras, to digitally voting on song performances, to impacting the stage experience through socially-enabled creativity, millions of music fans could now “be there, together” from anywhere.

-In 2011, it broke the single-artist record for concurrent live streams, topping 20MM for the Coldplay + Anton Corbin concert in Madrid.
-And for digital attendees across the program, it increased brand favorability by a staggering 15%.
+Broke the single-artist record for concurrent live streams, topping 20MM for the Coldplay + Anton Corbin concert in Madrid.

 ESPN InPlay in partnership with American Express